Sharvin1106/BluetoothTracingApp/README.md

 JomTrace is an innovative project which focuses on automated pandemic contact tracing using the Bluetooth technology to monitor pandemic.
 Our main motive is to break the chain of spread by sending automated notifications to users who might be exposed to Covid-19 and to ensure users to follow the SOP by sending distance alerts.
 This project is aimed to keep our USM community safe in this pandemic.

 JomTrace also have an dedicated backend for the Health Authorities.
-The OpenTrace reference implementation comprises:
+The JomTrace reference implementation comprises:
 - [JomTrace App (Repo)](https://github.com/Sharvin1106/BluetoothTracingApp)
 - [JomTrace Backend (Repo)](https://github.com/jom-trace/JomTrace-Backend)
 - [Health Authority Dashboard Streamlit (Repo)](https://github.com/jom-trace/dashboard_streamlit)